flutter/flutter/docs/platforms/darwin/Swift-Package-Manager.md

 </details>

 <details>
-  <summary>Converting an existing Swift Flutter plugin to a Swift package</summary>
+  <summary>Adding Swift Package Manager support to an existing Swift Flutter plugin</summary>

-### Converting an existing Swift Flutter Plugin to a Swift Package
+### Adding Swift Package Manager support to an existing Swift Flutter plugin

 Replace `plugin_name` throughout this guide with the name of your plugin.
+The below example uses `ios`, replace `ios` with `macos`/`darwin` as applicable.

 1. Enable the Swift Package Manager feature.

 2. Start by creating a directory under the `ios`, `macos`, and/or `darwin` directories.
 Name this new directory the name of the platform package.
-The below example uses `ios`, replace `ios` with `macos`/`darwin` if applicable.

 <pre>
 /plugin_name/plugin_name_ios/ios/<b>plugin_name_ios</b>